Ellerhold/fs2es-indexer/README.md

 Does it say "Server search enabled"?

+If not:
-If not: is elasticsearch enabled in your smb.conf (on the server)?
-Was Samba compiled with spotlight?
+- is elasticsearch enabled in your smb.conf (on the server)?
+- Was Samba compiled with spotlight support?
+- Are you using Samba 4.12.0 or later?

 ### 5. Does your Mac's mdfind finds anything?